angular/angular/CODING_STANDARDS.md

 think of the class name as a person's job title.

 Classes that correspond to a directive with an `md-` prefix should also be prefixed with `Md`.
-CDK classes should not have a prefix.
+CDK classes should only have a `Cdk` prefix when the class is a directive with a `cdk` selector prefix.

 ##### Methods
 The name of a method should capture the action that is performed *by* that method rather than